kwalczak80/Speedy-cars/README.md

 ## User Requirements and Expectations

-- Easy to navigate by using the few buttons
+- Easy to navigate by using a few buttons
 - Appealing dashboard with a functional overview
 - No broken links
 - Appropirate error handling